Yandex Cloud

 6. Click Create.

-The code for fine-tuning is run from the DataSphere notebook.
+You will run the fine-tuning code from the DataSphere notebook.
 Fine-tuning data is stored in JSON Lines format.

 1. Open the notebook with the code by following the link below: